shepherliu/Green-Dao/README.md

     (1). the dao members can publish some learning resources for public goods to make the world green.

     (2). the more learning resources will make the dao more reliable for the people.

+ 6. green chat

+    (1). use the Fluence Project to build a browser to browser chat that help the online people comunicate with each other.
+    (2). people can save the chat history messages to the the filcoin.

  ***How to run:***